crosstool-ng/crosstool-ng.github.io/_pages/docs/1_Introduction.md

 The long name is preferred over the short name, except in mail subjects, where the short name is a better fit.

-When referring to a specific version of crosstool-NG, append the version number either as:
+When referring to a specific version of **crosstool-NG**, append the version number either as:

 -   `crosstool-NG X.Y.Z` (long name, a space, and the version string)